noeltrivedi/beer_pong_bot/README.md

 `Alice (6) Bob (4) beat Eve (3) Chuck (4)`

 ### Requesting Stats for a Player
-In addition to the Stats spreadsheet, Beer Pong Bot can compile and format stats to be sent to the GroupMe.
+In addition to the Stats spreadsheet, Chomps can compile and format stats to be sent to the GroupMe.
 #### Format